Meeting Time: June 12, 2020 at 8:00am PDT

 • Default_avatar

-adam kesselman almost 4 years ago
+adam kesselman over 4 years ago

 My name is Adam Kesselman, and living schoolyards are important to me because they provide important access to a natural environment, opportunities for hands on learning, and support physical and mental well-being.